davidrogola/akka-events-management/README.md

   discovery method AWS API-ECS discovery.

   Cluster sharding is useful when you need to distribute actors across several nodes in the cluster and want to be able to interact with them using their logical identifier, but without having to care about their physical location in the  cluster, which might also change over time.
-Refer to this for more details [Cluster Sharding](https://doc.akka.io/docs/akka/current/cluster-sharding.html)
+Refer to [Cluster Sharding](https://doc.akka.io/docs/akka/current/cluster-sharding.html) for more details.

-  For the sample project its an event booking project with events represented as akka actors.
+  For the sample project, it is an event booking project, with an event being represented as an akka actor within the system.
-  The event actor receives listens to three message types: AddEventCommnad, GetEvent, BookEvent.
-When a message is sent to an Event actor the ShardCoordinator ensures that the message is routed to the correct actor within the cluster.
+  The event actor listens to three message types: AddEventCommnad, GetEvent, BookEvent.
+When a message is sent to an Event       actor the ShardCoordinator ensures that the message is routed to the correct event within the cluster.

   The AWS ECS discovery method is the bootstrapping method used to form the cluster on ECS.
 Refer to the application.conf file for the configuration details.
-You are required to specify the aws cluster name that your application is running on and the service name for which the task instances are running on.
-This is to ensure that the akka cluster is formed successfully when the running task instances are discovered.
+You are required to specify the aws cluster name that your application is running on and the service name for which your task instances are running on ECS.
+This is to ensure that the akka cluster is formed successfully when the running task instances are discovered by the ClusterBootsrapper.
   Please refer to this [AWS Discovery API](https://developer.lightbend.com/docs/akka-management/current/discovery/aws.html) for more details.

   ## Running the project locally
    Change the main class configuration in the *pom.xml* file from *StartUp* to point the *LocalClusterStartUp* class for running the cluster locally.
-   This example uses 2 loopback addressess localy to test the cluster formation a single machine.
+   This example uses 2 loopback addressess localy to test the cluster formation on a single machine.
 Refer here [Loopback Address](https://www.techopedia.com/definition/2440/loopback-address)
-   To enable loopback address on Mac run the following command on the terminal before starting the running the project:
+   To enable loopback address on Mac run the following command on the terminal before the running the project:

       sudo ifconfig lo0 alias 127.0.0.2 up
       sudo ifconfig lo0 alias 127.0.0.3 up